Levee improvements protect Sacramento’s future

 Sacramento Area Flood Control Agency

 “Mead & Hunt has a long history of providing investigation and design services to SAFCA on a number of our flood risk reduction programs and projects.
-This team is currently working under contract to SAFCA on the Natomas Levee Improvement Program and has consistently provided quality services on our
+This team is currently working under contract to SAFCA on the Natomas Levee Improvement Program and has consistently provided quality services."

 Director of Engineering, Sacramento Area Flood Control Agency